 Keep it clean and positive.
 Be as honest and transparent as possible if you mention any competitors.
 Generally, you want to avoid any medical claims or advice, and never target videos directly at children.
 Find other Amazon policies and requirements here.

 5. Look for external traffic

-The coronavirus pandemic not only disrupted supply chains, but it also impacted how people shop online.
-Product unavailability in local stores helped boost ecommerce sales, up about 14.5% in just the first quarter of 2020.
-As in-store sales dropped, ecommerce picked up the slack, and experts in that report say they expect ecommerce to keep many of these gains after traditional retail opens up again.
+The coronavirus pandemic not only disrupted supply chains but also impacted how people shop online.
+Product unavailability in local stores helped boost e-commerce sales, up about 14.5% in just the first quarter of 2020.
+As in-store sales dropped, eCommerce picked up the slack, and experts in that report say they expect eCommerce to keep many of these gains after traditional retail opens up again.

 If you’ve made product videos, upload them to YouTube and put them on your company pages or website.
 You can help your SEO efforts by providing both the video and a written-out transcript of anything said on product pages or places like a blog.
 There are also opportunities to link directly to Amazon pages in video descriptions and text overlays.

 Perhaps you’ve picked up a new partner for sales or distribution.
 See if there are places where you can advertise their services in exchange for them advertising yours.

 6. Always come back to the TOS